Crunc2h/StaticSiteGen/README.md

-# A simple static site generator that can convert markdown files to hmtl
+# A simple md to html static site generator